mui/material-ui/pages/api/linear-progress.md

 # LinearProgress

-<p class="description">The API documentation of the LinearProgress React component.</p>
+<p class="description">The API documentation of the LinearProgress React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import LinearProgress from '@material-ui/core/LinearProgress';